quantbelt/ib_fundamental/README.md

 - revenue_q
 - revenue_tt

-You can use `FundamentalData` class that will return company fundamental information in `dataclass` format
+You can use `FundamentalData` class that will return company fundamental information in `dataclass` format.
+Each instance of `CompanyFinancials` contains an instance of `FundamentalData` in its `data` property.

 ```python
 from ib_fundamental.fundamental import FundamentalData